Socialist economics: Soviet Union

 The planning system in the Soviet Union developed under Stalin between 1928 and 1934.
+According to historian Sheila Fitzpatrick, the scholarly consensus was that Stalin appropriated the position of the Left Opposition on such matters as industrialisation and collectivisation.
 After the end of the Second World War in 1945, the seven countries with communist governments in Central and Eastern Europe introduced central planning with five- (or six-) year plans on the Soviet model by 1951.
 The common features included the nationalization of industry, transport and trade, compulsory procurement in farming (but not collectivization) and government monopolies on foreign trade.

 Prices were largely determined on the basis of the costs of inputs, a method derived from the labour theory of value.
 Prices did not therefore incentivize production enterprises, whose inputs were instead purposely rationed by the central plan.
 This "taut planning" began around 1930 in the Soviet Union and only became attenuated after the economic reforms in 1966–1968, when enterprises were encouraged to make profits.